itsrathore15/itsrathore15/README.md

 Not the blue stuff.

-The kind that scales to **1M+ events/min**, survives production traffic, and refuses to wake people up at 3 AM.
+The kind that scales, survives production traffic, and refuses to wake people up at 3 AM.

 - ⚗️ Distributed Systems
 - ☁️ AWS • Python • PostgreSQL • Redis